A cat running on autumn leaves

 When Can Kittens Go Outside?

-Make sure that your cat can be identified with a microchip and collar with ID tag.
-Wearing a quick-release safety collar is recommended so that if the collar gets caught on something, it will snap open, and the cat can go free.
-If your kitten hasn’t already been microchipped, this should be done as soon as you get them home.
+• Identification: Make sure that your cat can be identified with a microchip and a collar with an ID tag.
+If your kitten hasn't already been microchipped, this should be done as soon as you get them home.

-If you only have a small patio or balcony, a catio could be the answer.
+• Create a catio: If you only have a small patio or balcony, a catio could be the answer.
 Put a climbing tree, perch, somewhere to snooze and a place to hide inside.

 Letting an New Adult Cat Outside